0xKourama/Elbanna-NP-Notes/personal/braindump.md

 7. Entertainment having more audience than actual food for thought
 8. Entertainers making more money than people with actual jobs
 9. Prevalence of drugs and narcotics
-10. Gender wars (Feminisim, M.G.T.O.W)
+10. Gender wars (Feminisim & M.G.T.O.W)
 11. Civil Wars
 12. Gun Trading
 13. Praising wrong deeds